Phosphorus pentoxide: As a proxy measurement

-Related phosphorus oxides

-Between the commercially important P4O6 and P4O10, phosphorus oxides are known with intermediate structures.

-On observation it will be seen that double bonded oxygen in P4O8 at 1,2 position or 1,3 position are identical and both positions have same steric hindrance.
-Cycle 12341 and ABCDA are identical.

 Hazards

 Phosphorus pentoxide itself is not flammable.
 Just like sulfur trioxide, it reacts vigorously with water and water-containing substances like wood or cotton, liberates much heat and may even cause fire due to the highly exothermic nature of such reactions.
 It is corrosive to metal and is very irritating – it may cause severe burns to the eye, skin, mucous membrane, and respiratory tract even at concentrations as low as 1 mg/m3.